unStatiK/Raziel-bot/README.md

 -  import order: extern crates, use crates, std imports, serenity imports, other imports
 -  commands file names should same as command name
--  at command file async functions should be declared first then normal functions
+-  at command file async functions should be declared first then normal functions, exception only for init()
 -  always call init() method for all commands in init_command_system()